 Asbestos breaks into microscopic fibers that can remain suspended in the air for hours.
-They can become stuck within tissues and no known method exists to remove asbestos fibers from the lungs once they are inhaled.
-Very small particles of asbestos such as those smaller than 0.1 µ in diameter, penetrate deep into the pulmonary system, reaching distal airways and the alveoli.
-Over time, these fibers cause lung scarring, making progressively more difficult for the veteran to breathe since the scarred lung tissue does not expand and contract normally.
+They can become stuck within tissues, and no known method exists to remove asbestos fibers from the lungs once they are inhaled.
+Very small particles of asbestos, such as those smaller than 0.1 ? in diameter, penetrate deep into the pulmonary system, reaching distal airways and the alveoli.
+Over time, these fibers cause lung scarring, making it progressively more difficult for the veteran to breathe since the scarred lung tissue does not expand and contract normally.

 Lung Nodules Are Among the Early Signs of Possible Lung Cancer

 A lung nodule is a small oval or round growth in the lung, often referred to as "spots" when described on an imaging test.
 Generally, lung nodules need to be at least 8 to 10 millimeters in size before they can be seen on a chest X-ray, whereas a CT scan can detect nodules as small as one or two mm in diameter.
 A nodule, by definition, is less than or equal to 3 cm (1.5 inches) in diameter.
 Lesions greater than 3 cm are referred to as lung masses.
 The challenge in trying to identify pulmonary nodules before they become masses is that there are few symptoms to indicate a nodule might be present.
 The vast majority of pulmonary nodules are spotted incidentally on a chest X-ray or CT scan performed for other purposes.
 If any symptoms do appear, they tend to imitate characteristics common to respiratory infections like a chest cold or mild flu.